-Erika Fille T. Legara, Ph.D.

-Ms. Legara, 40, Filipino, has been an independent director of the Bank since July 2022.
-She is a scientist, educator, and an advisor on data science and artificial intelligence (AI), data and AI strategy and governance, infrastructure, and education.
+Ms. Erika Fille T. Legara, Ph.D. has been an independent director of the Bank since July 2022.
+She is a scientist, educator, and an advisor on data science and artificial intelligence (AI), data and Al strategy and governance, infrastructure, and education.
 She holds the following positions at the Asian Institute of Management (AIM): Associate Professor of Data Science; Founding Director of the Master of Science in Data Science Program; Deputy Director and Senior Scientist of the Analytics, Computing, and Complex Systems Laboratory; and Aboitiz Chair in Data Science.
 Prior to joining AIM in 2017, Ms. Legara was a scientist at ASTAR, Singapore, where she worked closely with government institutions and the industry sector on different R&D initiatives.
 She is a TOYM and TOWNS awardee and received the National Academy of Science and Technology Outstanding Young Scientist award in 2020.
 She is an Asia 21 Young Leader (Class of 2022).
 Ms. Legara graduated cum laude from the University of the Philippines, Diliman with the degree of BS in Physics.
 She obtained her MS and PhD in Physics also from the same university.
-She took up Leading Smart Policy Design at JF Kennedy School of Government, Harvard University, Executive Education in 2021.
+She took up Leading Smart Policy Design at JF Kennedy School of Government, Harvard University, Executive Education in 2021 and completed the London School of Economics and Political Science's program on Ethics for AI in March 2023.
+She was also a resource person in the Asian Dialogues on Al Accountability Workshop (Singapore Management University-Microsoft) in April 2023.
+She is one of the Asian Scientist 100 top scientists for 2023, and the First Filipino to be awarded the DCRO Institute Certificate in Cyber Risk Governance.